 Now imagine that you have the main OS, where you run a browser, keep docs, occasionally play games, and another OS for development that may be running simultaneously.
 You can keep all the development stuff there without overwhelming the main OS with NPM packages etc. Sounds great, doesn’t it?
 Moreover, you can run Docker on your Linux system, use volumes mounting and have access to the Linux file system directly from Windows.
 Now let’s see how it works.

 After installing the WSL you may choose your favorite Linux distribution.

 Installing the distribution usually takes up to 1 minute.
 After the installation, you may simply go to the terminal and enter the distribution name to boot the Linux system.
-It might take some time during the very first run, but every next run will be almost immediate.
+The initial boot may take some time, but subsequent startups will be nearly instantaneous.

 docker run mongo

 This command will download the latest MongoDB image and run the corresponding container.
 Once the container is up and running, you may check the details about it in both systems Windows and Linux.

 You may have noticed, we have the same list for both operating systems.
 We did not install Docker on Ubuntu manually, Docker with WSL2 support did the trick automatically.

 Once you have booted the Linux distribution, you will have access to its file system via the network drive.

 This means, if you use volumes mounting in Docker, you may easily access the shared Docker files.
 For example, we use the following simple docker-compose setup for running a Docker container for Magento 2.4.

 version: "3" services: app: image: magebase ports: - "8080:80" - "4443:443" - "2222:22" command: ['/root/entrypoint.sh'] tty: true stdin_open: true volumes: - ./src:/home/dev/sites/mage24:cached